canonical/charm-relation-interfaces/interfaces/saml/v0/README.md

 ## Overview

 This relation interface describes the expected behavior between of any charm claiming to be able to interface with a SAML Provider and the SAML Provider itself.
+This interface has been defined to support charms that require Launchpad group information.
+Other Identity Providers can be used interchangeably as long as custom attributes are not required.

 ## Usage